MaskPlague/ESLifier/README.md

 # ESLifier
 Purpose:
-  ESLifier allows users to scan their Skyrim Special Edition directories for plugins that can either be flagged as ESL or compacted to fit the ESL conditions.
+  ESLifier allows users to scan their Skyrim Special Edition directory for plugins that can either be flagged as ESL or compacted to fit ESL conditions.
 The user can then flag or compact the relevant plugins.
   If the user compacts a plugin then ESLifier will also patch and rename all files that have that mod as a master (plugins and files that directly reference a form id present in the compacted plugin).
 The user can also scan for files and plugins that are added after compacting so that they can also be patched to fit the new form ids of the compacted master.

-## For Users
+# For Users
-### Quickstart
+## User Manual
 Notes:
 - If you use MO2 then, add ESLifier.exe as an executable and launch it through MO2.
 If you want to keep ESLifier's data separate per instance then it will need to be either installed as a mod or have the exe in separate folders per instance.
 - If you have put many of your mod files into BSAs then this program may be much less effective.